'Turn your vulnerabilities into assets': 360i's Sarah Hofstetter on making it in advertising - Digiday

 Sarah Hofstetter is not your typical agency CEO.
 Unlike the majority of agency execs, who come from agency and business backgrounds, the 360i global CEO actually got her start as a reporter at The New York Times.
 After stints in PR and running her own consulting company, she found herself at 360i, working her way from PR rep to CEO in 2014.
 Here, she describes her route to the top.
 Answers have been edited for length and clarity.

-I was born and raised in Brooklyn, New York, and I spent my childhood about a mile from where I live now.
+I was born in Brooklyn and raised in Long Island, New York, and I spent my childhood about a mile from where I live now.
 The woman who cut my hair when I was 12 still cuts my hair now.
 My parents, grandparents and siblings all live within a mile of me.
 Growing up and being observant Jewish, family becomes integral to pretty much everything that you do.

-I grew up being in all-girls classes, going to Shiva with girls who looked like me, from the same backgrounds.
+I grew up being in all-girls classes, going to Yeshiva with girls who looked like me, from the same backgrounds.
 It was a very insular and cookie-cutter kind of environment.
-I never resisted it; it was a way of life for me, and I never had a rebellious phase or anything.
+I never resisted it; it was a way of life for me, and I never had a rebellious phase when it came to my religion or anything.
 But my first intellectual conversation with a non-observant Jewish person was probably when I was 19 and in college.

 College was my first exposure to any kind of diversity at all.
 I studied sociology and journalism, and that combination really allowed me to see things from other perspectives that I had so far been removed from.
 It really sparked a lot of curiosity in me, which led me to pursue journalism and become a reporter.
 I got thoroughly immersed in it, and I was on the edit staff of the school paper.
 I was lucky to score an internship at The New York Times, which then turned into a full-time job.